All Episodes

 There wasn't any tears for Elizabeth Edwards.

-There weren't any uh prayers or any of this.
+There weren't any prayers or any of this.

-On the politics political scale, it was just, it was, it was just fabulous.
+On the political scale, it was just fabulous.

 And I'm sitting here aghast that these people are looking at a press conference where a candidate's wife has just essentially said that she's got a recurrence of cancer that has a 20% five-year survivability rate.